10 tips for Successful Transfer

 Never attended a 4-year college or university through regular admission

-For more information or to get started call or stop by the Transfer Center to meet with
+For more information or to get started call or stop by Counseling to meet with

 Transfer Advocate Program (TAP)